 RIN credits comprise a fungible, tradable regulatory currency that represents a qualifying renewable fuel.
-RINs have played an important role in the development of today’s North American biofuels market.
+RINs and RIN trading have played an important role in the development of today’s North American biofuels market.
 Get in touch with our experts to become a trading partner, or to learn more about our solutions for RIN market participants.

 RINs are used to track the production, use, and trading of biodiesel and other renewable fuels, as required by the EPA’s Renewable Fuel Standard, implemented in the wake of the Energy Policy Act of 2005 and the Energy Independence and Security Act of 2007.

 The ability to track bio-based fuels is critical as it enables regulatory bodies to enforce annual quotas dictating what percentage of the total amount of motor fuels consumed in the United States must be represented by biofuel blended into fossil fuels.
-RINs periodically submitted to the EPA by ‘obligated parties’ (petroleum derived fuel producers) provide an accurate representation of the amount of biofuel-blended fossil fuel used in the U.S.
+RINs periodically submitted to the EPA by ‘obligated parties’ (petroleum-derived fuel producers) provide an accurate representation of the amount of biofuel-blended petroleum fuel used in the United States.

 Regulations outline the following types of RIN market participant categories: